vidbina/vidbina.github.io/_posts/2014-10-06-fucking-sudont.markdown

 Bottomline be more conservative in superuser usage.
-If you frequently end up `sudo`-ing commands it is probably a signal that your system is seriously screwed up and it might be time for a fresh install.
+If you frequently end up `sudo`-ing commands it is probably a signal that your system is seriously screwed up and it might be due for a fresh install -- the right way
+{{ ":wink:" | emojify }}.